 Tanya Waring-Hearn, Amy Rowley, Elsie Young.

-The U.S. Food and Drug Administration has approved a new PARP inhibitor for BRCA-mutant breast cancer.
+The U.S. Food and Drug Administration approves three new treatments for acute myeloid leukemia.

 Janet Freeman-Daily: On Lung Cancer and Blame